szjani/predaddy/src/predaddy/messagehandling/README.md

 ### Handler methods/functions

 Predaddy is quite configurable, but it has several default behaviours.
-Handler functions/methods should have one parameter with typehint.
+Handler functions/methods must have one parameter with typehint.
 The typehint defines which message objects can be handled, by default.
 If you want to handle for example all `Message` objects, which implement this interface, you just have to use `Message` typehint.
 This kind of solution provides an easy way to use and distinguish a huge amount of message classes.
 Interface and abstract class typehints also work as expected.
 A handler class could have as many handler methods as you want.
+The handler methods must be public, but this rule can be overridden in the passed `MessageHandlerDescriptor`.

 ### Annotations